-Telford College compiles development plans which identify the management actions required to achieve identified business objectives.
-These plans include specific actions and agreed outcomes relating to student recruitment, curriculum development and quality improvement.
-The College also compiles two-year financial plans on an annual basis that fully reflect planned and anticipated developments, and currents risks such as the Covid-19 pandemic and economic impact of Brexit.
+The strategic plan is underpinned by a number of implementation plans which identify the management actions required to achieve identified strategic objectives.
+These plans include specific actions and agree outcomes relating to student recruitment, curriculum development and quality improvement.
+The College also compiles two-year financial plans on an annual basis that fully reflect planned and anticipated developments, and current ongoing risks such as the Covid-19 pandemic and economic impact of Brexit.